The relevant merger control legislation in Ukraine includes the following:

 Formally, third parties can appeal a clearance decision to the commercial court, although there is no public record of any such appeal being successful.

-There are also several alternative drafts of the amendments to the Competition Law, which suggest, among others, the following changes to the current merger control regime:
+There is also a draft law, which suggests, among other things, the following changes to the current merger control regime.

 Fining decisions have been publicly available since mid-July 2015.
 Since then, the AMC has imposed fines for failure to notify/closing without clearance in more than 100 instances.
 In almost all of these cases, the amount of the fine was between EUR5,000 and EUR16,000, and the fines were imposed for implementing non-problematic transactions (some of them were foreign-to-foreign deals).
-The largest fines were imposed in 2019 and amounted to EUR1.9 million and EUR1.8 million – both concerned local deals.
+The largest fines were imposed in 2019 (two fines that amounted to EUR1.9 million and EUR1.8 million) and in 2021 (one fine that amounted to EUR1.9 million) – all of them concerned local deals.

 As far as is known, there have been no cases where the AMC prohibited a foreign-to-foreign transaction.